Trimax/ventaengine/readme.md

 # Venta Engine
 ## TODO list
 1. ~~Figure out window order initialization~~
-2. Add possibility to link program to an object dynamically
+2. ~~Add possibility to link program to an object dynamically~~
-3. Move the cube code from engine to example
+3. ~~Move the cube code from engine to example~~
 4. Create separate classes for parsed objects and in-memory objects
 5. Create scene manager and possibility to add objects to scene
+6. Move renderers to a separate class
-6. Create camera manager
+7. Create camera manager
-7. Console
+8. Console
-8. Deinitialization of managers, resources cleanup
+9. Deinitialization of managers, resources cleanup
-9. Adjust window on resize
+10. Adjust window on resize
-10. Fullscreen mode
+11. Fullscreen mode
-11. Calculate faces' normals
+12. Calculate faces' normals

 ## Notes
 1. Scene contains list of objects